Home » ‘Precious Doe’ — Toddler Erica Green Was Killed By Her Parents In 2001

 “He just picked up his feet and kicked her on the side of the face.
 I said, `What the (expletive) did you do?’
 It shook him out of his high,” Michelle said.

 Michelle stated that she grabbed her daughter and ran to the bathroom.
 Erica’s legs and arms were limp, and her eyes were rolled in the back of her head.
 Michelle claimed she splashed cold water on Erica’s face, hoping to wake her up, but the little girl still wasn’t moving.
 The mother said she knew Erica needed help from a professional, but she didn’t call the police.
 Fifteen minutes passed before she laid Erica’s lifeless body on the floor of her bedroom.
 The only change was that the little girl’s eyes were no longer rolled back.

 “I was on the floor with her.
 I was singing her favorite song to her, which was a Barney song,” Michelle told the jury during her trial.
 “I kissed her.
 I was asking God to let my daughter live and to take me.”

 Police recorded Michelle’s confession, but unfortunately for her, her story didn’t line up with the coroner’s report.
 An autopsy revealed that Erica had sustained multiple blows to the front and back of the head.
-There was hemorrhaging to her right temporal area and a small blood clot in her brain.
-It was the examiner’s expert opinion that Erica was violently kicked in the head, repeatedly.
+There was hemorrhaging in her right temporal area and a small blood clot in her brain.
+It was the examiner’s expert opinion that Erica was violently kicked in the head repeatedly.
 He also testified that if Erica had received immediate medical treatment, there was a good chance she would have survived her injuries.
 The ruthless attack and lack of concern for Erica’s well-being by her mother and her mother’s boyfriend killed a defenseless child.